jamesbvaughan/jamesbvaughan.com/content/posts/volume-controller-1/index.md

 sharing: false
 ---

-I got some fancy new speakers last week, but they're too loud and it's difficult to make small volume adjustments within the range of safe volume levels for my apartment.
+I got some fancy new speakers last week, but they're so loud that it's difficult to make small volume adjustments within the range of safe volume levels for my apartment.
 In this series of posts, I'll talk about building a custom volume knob for these